-The per capita income in Saint Bernard in 2010 was $17,742, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
-This equates to an annual income of $70,968 for a family of four.
+The per capita income in Saint Bernard in 2010 was $18,901, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $75,604 for a family of four.
 However, Saint Bernard contains both very wealthy and poor people as well.

 The most common language spoken in Saint Bernard is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Spanish.